dmwm/CMSKubernetes/docker/pypi/wmagent/README.md

 ## Running a WMAgent container

 One needs to bind mount several directories from the host VM (vocmsXXXX) and also to update the selinux lables with the Z option again at the host.
-* /data/certs
+* /data/dockerMount/certs
 * /etc/condor (schedd runs on the host, not the container)
 * /tmp
-* /data/srv/wmagent/current/install (stateful service and component dirs)
+* /data/dockerMount/srv/wmagent/current/install (stateful service and component dirs)
-* /data/srv/wmagent/current/config
+* /data/dockerMount/srv/wmagent/current/config  (for persisting agent configuration data)
-* /data/admin/wmagent               (in order to access the WMAgent.secrets)
+* /data/dockerMount/admin/wmagent               (in order to access the WMAgent.secrets)

 The install and config dirs will be initialized the first time you execute run.sh and a .dockerinit file will be placed to keep track of the initialization.
 Subsequent container restarts won't touch these directories.